 Now for the fun part.
 Filling in the time that is left.
 This is where you get to play around with how to fit in time for the activities in your life that matter the most to you.
 My recommendation is to start with activities that fill your cup.
 This is time spent on you, for self-care.
 When your cup is full you will be surprised to see how much energy is left to then spend on others.
 This exercise will also force you to simplify and streamline your To Do list in order to fit everything in to the time that is left.
 It might also help you off-load some of that work to others or to let go of what’s really not that important.

 Finally you have to test it out.
 Give it a couple weeks and then re-assess.
 You will most likely have to fine-tune it a bit as you put it into action.
 Think of it as an evolving project and make adjustments as needed.
-With time your Time Map will evolve into a workable schedule that actually fits in all the things that matter most to you.
+With time your Time Map will evolve into a workable schedule that actually helps you fit in all the things that matter most to you.
+Here’s an example of one of my Time Maps:

 Take Home Message

 By taking a critical look at how you spend your time as well as simplifying your To Do list, you will be surprised to see that it is possible to make time in your life for your health and for the things that matter most to you.
-It takes time to create the life you want but it is possible!
+It takes time to create the life you want but it is absolutely possible!
 Start with some creative time mapping and watch the rest unfold.
+For more articles and inspiration like this, Join The Tribe. (this article was first published on 1/15/17)